impel-intelligence/dippy-bittensor-subnet/docs/block_4850000_reset.md

 # Block Era 4850000 Reset Information for Miners

+⚠️ **CRITICAL WARNING** ⚠️

+As repeatedely mentioned before, volatility in scoring is expected.
+As a miner, you should ideally only submit when you have verified for yourself the potential score and behavior of your model.

-1. What's happening?
+## 1. What's happening?
 The subnet is making drastic changes in order to encourage qualitatively better model submissions.

-2. What are the changes?
+## 2. What are the changes?

 The changes are the following:
 1. Models must now be at least 49GB (approx. 20b+ parameters)